-Tanker Escorts Subcommittee: The council's project team reviewed Alyeska's request for proposals for introduction of two new 10,000 horsepower tractor tugs in Prince William Sound, with the first vessel due in 1999.
+Tanker Escorts Subcommittee: The council's project team reviewed Alveska's request for proposals for introduction of two new 10,000 horsepower tractor tugs in Prince William Sound, with the first vessel due in 1999.
 The team also reviewed and commented on the Gulf Service, a rescue tug brought in to improve the capability to aid tankers after they enter the Gulf of Alaska.
-Waterways Management Subcommittee: This subcommittee is charged with imple- Conservation and Alyeska.
+Waterways Management Subcommittee: This subcommittee is charged with implementing risk management measures relating to navigational safety, port operations and vessel traffic schemes.

-The study analyzed and ranked the risks of various kinds of casualties from the time a laden tanker leaves the Valdez Marine Terminal to a position 20 miles outside Hinchinbrook Entrance.
-The final report recommended eight safety improvements, including changes to the systems and vessels used to escort laden tankers, better traffic management, and reducing the risk of human error.
-As a member of the steering committee for the risk assessment, the council actively participates in subcommittees and working groups formed to develop and implement risk reduction measures identified in the study.
-The groups include representatives from the council, Alyeska's Ship Escort/Response Vessel System (SERVS), major oil shipping companies, the Alaska Department of Environmental Conservation and the U.S. Coast Guard.
-These subcommittees address tanker escorts, waterways management and vessel management. menting risk management measures relating to navigational safety, port operations and vessel traffic schemes.
 It works closely with the Coast Guard and National Oceanic and Atmospheric Administration (NOAA) to identify tasks for the Cook Inlet and Prince William Sound Navigation Safety and Efficiency Project.
 Through this collaborative process, an additional wind monitoring station was installed, and sea-current data are being collected to provide timely information to mariners.
 This subcommittee also addresses the risk of tanker collisions with icebergs that drift into the tanker lanes of the Sound, described in more detail below.
 Vessel Management Subcommittee: This subcommittee was formed to develop and implement strategies to reduce the risk of human error causing an oil spill.
 The oil shipping companies have developed safety management plans, and the council monitors those plans and the shipping companies' compliance with state, federal and international standards.

-The council's staff is developing a white paper on human and organizational factors affecting which has been under way for two years.
-Predicting these currents could not only reduce the safety of oil transportation in Prince William Sound.
+The council's staff is developing a white paper on human and organizational factors affecting the safety of oil transportation in Prince William Sound.

 COLUMBIA GLACIER STUDY The disintegration and drastic retreat of Columbia Glacier since 1980 have significantly increased the potential for an oil spill in Prince William Sound caused by a tanker hitting an iceberg.
 This glacier, 25 km west of the southbound shipping lanes in Valdez Arm, is the largest glacier in the Sound.
 It calves thousands of icebergs into Columbia Bay each year.
+Some of these icebergs drift out into the shipping lanes and threaten vessels.
+The Exxon Valdez was maneuvering to avoid icebergs when it went aground in 1989, and the unladen tanker Overseas Ohio suffered more than \$1 million in damage when it struck an iceberg in 1994.
+Developing the ability to predict ocean currents from tide and weather observations in Prince William Sound is the main goal of the council's Iceberg Monitoring Project, which has been under way for two years.
+Predicting these currents could not only reduce the chances of a spill but also help recovery efforts in the event of a spill.

-Some of these icebergs drift out into the shipping lanes and threaten vessels. the chances of a spill but also help recovery efforts in the event of a spill.
-Time lapse cameras, hydrographic sur- Time lapse cameras, hydrographic surveys and aerial photography are used to better understand the advance and retreat of the glacier and the flow rates of floating ice, with completion of a predictive model scheduled for late 1998.
+Time lapse cameras, hydrographic surveys and aerial photography are used to better understand the advance and retreat of the glacier and the flow rates of floating ice, with completion of a predictive model scheduled for late 1998.
 Also, the council is testing technologies, such as radar and sonar, that could enhance the ability to detect and avoid ice and provide mariners with up-to-the-minute information.
-TANKER INTEGRITY The Exxon Valdez was maneuvering to avoid icebergs when it went aground in 1989, and the unladen tanker Overseas Ohio suffered more than \$1 million in damage when it struck an iceberg in 1994.
-Developing the ability to predict ocean currents from tide and weather observa-